Humidity: definition, causes and effects

 • Effective thermal insulation

-• Use of a dehumidifier Or of a moisture absorber
+• Use of a dehumidifier or a moisture absorber

-• Pose of dehumidifier bags (silica gel, etc.)
+• Application of desiccant sachets (silica gel, etc.)

-In case of recurrent condensation, it may be useful to calculate the dew point to better anticipate risks.
+In case of recurring condensation, it may be useful to calculate the dew point to better anticipate risks.

 In summary: what to remember